-Commission Regulation (EC) No 352/2009 of 24 April 2009 on the adoption of a common safety method on risk evaluation and assessment was replaced by
+Commission Regulation (EC) No 352/2009 of 24 April 2009 introduced the requirement for CSM RA and was replaced by

 Regulation 402/2013 of 30 April 2013.
 This was in turn amended with